r1g023/nodeExpress-graphQL/README.md

 # Usage:
 After registering or logging in, obtain the authentication token.
 Use the token in the request headers for authorization.
-Access the GraphQL endpoint for managing authors and books with user authentication.
+Access the GraphQL endpoint for managing data with user authentication.
-For detailed usage instructions, refer to the provided GraphQL playground.

 ## For detailed usage instructions, refer to the provided GraphQL playground.